kimpettersen/angular-node-cv/README.md

       });
     })

-Jasmine doesn't support before and after, test functions, only beforeEach, and afterEach, which can be annoying.
+Jasmine doesn't support *before* and *after* functions that runs code before and after all tests in a block.
+Mocha has this implemented.
+Both framework provides functions; *beforeEach* and *afterEach*, which runs before and after each individual test-

 Testacular makes it possible to run both unit and e2e tests.
-I did not have any problems with unittesting, however, the e2e tests took a quite some time to figure out.
+I did not have any problems with unittesting, however, the e2e tests took quite some time to figure out.

 It turns out that you need two different config files for this to work, and if you include the wrong files nothing seems to work.

 Testacular opens a browser instance and does whatever you defined in your script.
-It let you pause wherever you want to investigate states and to see why your test fails in a certain scenario.
+It lets you pause wherever you want to investigate states and to see why your test fails in a certain scenario.